Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 The Seventies logo of the British Woolworth

 The bold steps in the Woolco hypermarket were in marked contrast to the main Woolworth chain's confused offer of groceries and food during the 1970s.
-Executives faced an uphill battle to persuade the Board of the American parent that the low margin goods were right for the subsidiary.
-As a result a roll-out of fresh fruit and vegetables in the Sixties was abandonned in the early Seventies, as the Board opted for a twin-track strategy.
-It was decided that every store would stock a compact range of tinned and packet groceries, along with biscuits, cakes, pet food and soap powders, while the larger stores and those with particular potential would also incorporate a personal service delicatessen counter, with meats and cheese cut to order and sold by weight.
+Executives faced an uphill battle to persuade the American owners of the merits of selling such a low margin range.
+The 1960s move to introduce fresh fruit and vegetables was reversed in favour of a more restricted offer.
+Every store would stock a compact range of tinned and packet groceries, along with biscuits, cakes, pet food and soap powders, supplemented in the major city and suburban stores by delicatessen counters, offering meats and cheese cut to order and sold by weight.

 Convenience groceries were a feature in all British Woolworth stores in the 1970s